rust-lang/rust/src/librustc_borrowck/borrowck/README.md

 ## Checking mutability

 Checking mutability is fairly straightforward.
 We just want to prevent immutable data from being borrowed as mutable.
 Note that it is ok to borrow mutable data as immutable, since that is simply a freeze.
-Formally we define a predicate `MUTABLE(LV, MQ)` which, if defined, means that "borrowing `LV` with mutability `MQ` is ok.
+The judgement `MUTABILITY(LV, MQ)` means the mutability of `LV` is compatible with a borrow of mutability `MQ`.
 The Rust code corresponding to this predicate is the function `check_mutability` in `middle::borrowck::gather_loans`.

 ### Checking mutability of variables